-12. Bank-holding corporations
+15. Bank-holding Corporations

 Bank-holding corporations are allowed a deduction from their taxable base for the portion of their assets used to finance the operation of the subsidiary bank.
+In order to be deducted, the investments in and advances to subsidiaries must be included in the taxable capital of the holding corporation.
 The purpose of this deduction is to prevent the double taxation of these assets; first from the holding company and second from the subsidiary bank.